Kendall Houk: Awards and achievements

 Houk received the Akron American Chemical Society (ACS) Section Award in 1984.
 He was awarded the Arthur C. Cope Scholar Award of the ACS in 1988, the James Flack Norris Award in Physical Organic Chemistry of the ACS in 1991, the Schrödinger Medal of the World Association of Theoretically Oriented Chemists (WATOC) in 1998, the Tolman Medal of the Southern California Section of the ACS in 1998, the ACS Award for Computers in Chemical and Pharmaceutical Sciences in 2003, the Arthur C. Cope Award of the ACS in 2010, the Robert Robinson Award of the Royal Society of Chemistry in 2012, and UCLA's Glenn T. Seaborg Award in 2013.
 He received the 2021 Roger Adams Award of the ACS, the highest award in organic chemistry by the ACS, and the 2021 Foresight Institute Feynman Prize for Theory in Nanotechnology.
-He and his collaborators won the Royal Society of Chemistry 2021 Horizon Prize for the discovery of pericyclases.
+He and his collaborators won the Royal Society of Chemistry 2021 Horizon Prize for the discovery of pericyclases and a second Horizon Prize in 2024 for strained cumulenes.
+He won the Prix Franco-Americain from the French Chemical Society in 2024.

 His achievements have been recognized by a variety of U.S. and international fellowships.
 He was a Camille and Henry Dreyfus Teacher Scholar, a Fellow of the Alfred P. Sloan Foundation, the von Humboldt Foundation U.S. Senior Scientist in 1981, an Erskine Fellow in New Zealand in 1993, the Lady Davis Fellow at the Technion in Haifa, Israel in 2000, and a JSPS Fellow in Japan in 2001.
 He was elected to the American Academy of Arts and Sciences in 2002 and the International Academy of Quantum Molecular Sciences in 2003.
 He is a Fellow of the AAAS, the ACS, the WATOC, and the Royal Society of Chemistry.
 He was the Saul Winstein Chair in Organic Chemistry at UCLA from 2009 to 2021 and is now a Distinguished Research Professor.
 He was elected a member of the National Academy of Sciences in 2010.
 He was also elected a foreign member of the Chinese Academy of Sciences (CAS) in 2021.

 Houk received the L.S.U.
 Distinguished Research Master Award in 1968, was named the Faculty Research Lecturer at UCLA for 1998, received the Bruylants Chair from the University of Louvain-la-Neuve in Belgium in 1998, and was awarded an honorary doctorate (Dr. rer. nat. h. c.) from the University of Essen in Germany in 1999.
-He is an Honorary Professor at the University of Queensland, Brisbane, Australia.
+He was an Honorary Professor at the University of Queensland, Brisbane, Australia.

-He is a 2002-2012 ISI Highly Cited Researcher.
+He is a 2025 Clarivate Cited Researcher and has an h-index of 156 (Web of Science) or 176 (Google Scholar).